 Advancing to candidacy is a very important step, with both departmental and university requirements.
-Departmental requirements include (i) passing the Physics Qualifying Oral Exam and (ii) completing all required core courses with the exception of PHYSICS 294.
+Departmental requirements include (i) passing the Physics Qualifying Oral Exam and (ii) having a program of study to fulfill degree requirements, including all required core courses except for PHYSICS 294.
 PHYSICS 294 (Teaching of Physics at Stanford) should be taken prior to or concurrently with the first quarter you work as a TA, which, for some graduate students may not happen until later in their graduate career.
 Note that financial support may be delayed if you do not advance to candidacy by your pre-candidacy period expiration date.
-The Application for Candidacy for Doctoral Degree can be found here: https://stanford.app.box.com/v/appcanddoct
+The Application for Candidacy for Doctoral Degree can be found here:

+https://stanford.app.box.com/v/appcanddoct